 That’s entirely different than symptoms caused by a detectable pathogen or other external physical cause.

 This is one of the most profound findings medical science has brought us—ever.
 We're talking about very real physical symptoms, with no visible cause, created only by your thoughts of stress, anxiety, anger, etc. These can include:

 - Sleep problems

 But that’s only the beginning.
-Left unchecked, chronic stress, anxiety and irritability can leave you vulnerable to far more serious, life-draining health problems—the usual heavy hitters:
+Left unchecked, chronic stress, anxiety, and irritability can leave you vulnerable to far more serious, life-draining health problems—like these usual heavy hitters:

 - Heart disease

 - High cholesterol

 And growing libraries full of recent medical science say so.